ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Revisions made since the initial stage of this numbered Version of this document may be tracked here.

-If revision tracking is handled in another system like github, provide a link to it instead of using this table, if desired.
+If revision tracking is handled in another system like Github, provide a link to it instead of using this table, if desired.

 | Revision | Date | Editor | Changes Made |
 | :--- | :--- | :--- | :--- |